fairDataSociety/tutorials-fairdrive/FDP-TUTORIAL.md

 This command will produce the `dist` directory.

 Now go back to your browser and the `infinityfree` page.
 Find the upload button.
 Just make sure that you opened the `htdocs` directory.
-Click the upload button and and select `Upload Folder` option.
-Select the generated `dist` folder and upload it.
+Upload all files and folders from the `dist` directory to the `htdocs`.

 Now you should be able to access your dApp by using your subdomain and selected domain as your dApp URL.